cookpete/react-player/README.md

 Prop | Description
 ---- | -----------
-`onClickPreview` | Called when user clicks the `light` mode preview `onReady` | Called when media is loaded and ready to play.
-If `playing` is set to `true`, media will play immediately `onStart` | Called when media starts playing
+`onClickPreview` | Called when the user clicks the `light` mode preview `onReady` | Called when media is loaded and ready to play.
+If `playing` is set to `true`, the media will play immediately `onStart` | Called when media starts playing
-`onPlay` | Called when the `playing` prop is set to true `onPlaying` | Called when media actually starts playing `onProgress` | Called when media data is loaded `onTimeUpdate` | Called when the media's current time changes `onDurationChange` | Callback containing duration of the media, in seconds `onPause` | Called when media is paused
+`onPlay` | Called when the `playing` prop is set to true `onPlaying` | Called when media actually starts playing `onProgress` | Called when media data is loaded `onTimeUpdate` | Called when the media's current time changes `onDurationChange` | Callback containing the duration of the media, in seconds `onPause` | Called when media is paused
 `onWaiting` | Called when media is buffering and waiting for more data `onSeeking` | Called when media is seeking